MatrixDoctors/matrix-cerberus/docs/usage/room_settings.md

 **Route**: /room-settings

-Webpage which displays the rooms for which the current user has permissions to add third party conditions.
+Webpage that displays the rooms for which the current user has permissions to add third party conditions.

 This can be accesible by clicking on the **Room Settings** on the navbar.